 For many of us, the blemishes and imperfections that come with shooting film are a distant memory.
 While the fundamentals of shutter speed and aperture setting persist, the process of shooting and sharing an image has changed massively.

-It makes sense, then, that there exists a subset of camera apps designed to recreate the experience of shooting film.
+It makes sense, then, that there exists a subset of vintage camera apps designed to recreate the experience of shooting film.
 Here are five of the best.

 1. Huji Cam